Landing signal officer: Grading

 The LSOs also write a comment in shorthand for use in the LSO-Pilot debrief.
 An example comment might read, "High, a little overshooting start, fly through down on comeback in the middle, low in close to at the ramp.
 Fair-2."
 This means the aircraft was high at the start of the approach and had slightly overshot the landing area centerline.
 As the pilot corrected to centerline, he did not add enough power so he flew through the glideslope from high to low.
 The LSO likely would have given the pilot a signal at this time to add power.
 For the last portion of the approach, the aircraft remained below glideslope (but was on centerline because of the lack of a comment), touching down prior to the target 3-wire.
 The pilot caught the 2-wire, and received a grade of "fair".

 Popular culture

 The LSO in popular culture is romantically represented by "Beer Barrel", the colorful officer in James Michener's best-seller The Bridges at Toko-Ri.
 Actor Robert Strauss played the role in the 1954 motion picture.

 LSOs can be seen aiding in the recovery process of F-14s in the beginning of the 1986 movie Top Gun.
 They also play an integral part in the 1981 movie The Final Countdown.

 The CBS television series JAG features several episodes centering on LSOs.

 In Battlestar Galactica, Aaron Kelly serves as the ship's LSO, responsible for the comings and goings of spacecraft.

 G.I.
 Joe produced a 1/6 scale uniform and accessories for the LSO.

+In the popular mobile Ubisoft First-person shooter Sniper Fury, many of the missions involve taking down Landing Signal Officers.